 - The actual tearing process must be physically undemanding: a tear shall never encompass more than four thicknesses of paper, and never begin at a folded edge.

 - The actions must be effective when performed with dry fingers.

-- The information to be read shall not require placement in an idiosyncratic fashion, but be centered on the vertical axis of the paper (when held in normal writing position).
+- The information to be read shall not require placement in an idiosyncratic fashion, but be centred on the vertical axis of the paper (when held in normal writing position).

 - No illogical tears are permitted; they must always encompass the entire billet, and be down the middle of its shorter dimension (i.e., no lengthwise tears, partial tears, “off-centre” tears, etc.), exactly the way a person would normally tear a packet of paper.

 - No illogical moves should be used (e.g., unnecessary turnovers; unexplained rotations; counting/“fiddling”/flipping of paper layers; finger insertions; etc.), nothing that appears in any way unusual.

 - There shall be no requirement for “careful” folding (i.e., no stepped edges, skewed folds, overly precise alignments, etc.); everything should be casual and require no special attention.

 - Repeated actions must appear consistent (i.e., tears must look identical, unfoldings must open in the same way, rotations must be in the same direction, etc.), the way that a normal person would do them.

-- Ideally, there should be no “unbalanced” tears: each hand should grip approximately the same amount of paper during each tear.
+- There should be no significantly “unbalanced” tears: each hand should grip approximately the same amount of paper during each tear.

 - There shall be no writing orientation issues: the peek(s) should display the information in its original, upright position.

 - The post-performance detritus may contain no unexpected shapes, disproportionate sizes, or any other evidence of trickery: the resulting pieces should be thoroughly examinable and unremarkable.